Totesmehgoat/Detection-Lab/README.md

 value: lsass.exe
 ```
 The lab is not for a real world scenario because the lab admits that this rule would be noisy and not very useful without some tuning.
-6. Then we tell it what to do with the response with the following in the response box
+6. Then we tell it what to name it with in the following in the response box.
 ```
 - action: report
   name: LSASS access